namanproject/demo_apna/README.md

 # demo_apna
-this is the demo of web development
+this is the demo of web development from apna college